RicardoEPRodrigues/ricardoeprodrigues.github.io/_posts/2022-05-20-attaching-an-actor-to-another-in-ue5-c-creating-and-equipping-a-melee-weapon-in-adfectus.md

 ---
 layout: post
 category: blog
-title: Attaching Actors to each other in UE5 C++ | Creating and Equipping a Melee Weapon in Adfectus
+title: Attaching Actors to each other in UE5 C++ | Equipping a Weapon in Adfectus
 date: 2022-05-20T21:56:59.524Z
 description: This tutorial focuses on the creation of a weapon (an Actor in UE5) that can be equipped by a character.